5-12 Years of Administrative Experience

 Please note that admission to MLE is competitive, we regret that we are unable to accept every qualified applicant.
 Participants are expected to have the endorsement of their institutions.
 Ordinarily this is reflected in full financial support.

-In addition: two letters of recommendation, one from your current supervisor and one from a professional colleague.
-You will receive links that will enable your recommenders to log in and upload their letters.
-They will need YOUR last name and email address to log in to the application system.
+You are required to submit two letters of recommendation, one from your current supervisor and one from a professional colleague.
+Once you have submitted the online portion of the application (steps 1–3), you will receive links to forward to your recommenders.
+Your recommenders will need your last name and email address to log in to the application system.

 The comprehensive tuition includes all instructional materials, refreshments and most meals.
 Participants receive a certificate of participation at the close of the program.